About

 2019 Illustrations… (ongoing)

 Often, like with studio’s of other artists, I find comfort in stories of others and like to illustrate these and I am very happy in these joint adventures.
 My friend Maria the poet, had a very special aunt who lived her whole life (1936 – 1922) in Casa Motta at the Porta Romana in Milan (2019), it was wonderful to document her life.
 My doctor write poems and asked me to illustrate these, in his poems collected in Bloot he describes his friends and emotions.
-Another friend Oep traveled with four friends on a sailing boat to Iceland, his travel journey reads as a romantic expedition in other times De zon stuitert op de horizon, in rough scetches I gave my interpretation of this adventure (2022/23).
-For See All this I drew the favourite plants of Piet Oudolf (Summer 2023).
+For See All This I drew the favourite plants of Piet Oudolf (Summer 2023).
+Oep Schilling traveled with four friends on a sailing boat to Iceland and Greenland, his travel journey reads as a romantic expedition in other times De zon stuitert op de horizon, in rough scetches I gave my interpretation of this adventure (2024).